LisuuDev/ElytraCapes-fabric/README.md

 ## Building from source
 *Why would anyone ever do that?*

-Just run `gradlew build` in terminal and go to `build/libs` folder for output.
+Just run `./gradlew build` in terminal and go to `build/libs` folder for output.